Skip to content

 Calculate this separately per platform since rates diverge.
 A site might appear in 25% of Perplexity results and 5% of ChatGPT results, which points to different structural issues (Perplexity weighs recency and structured data; ChatGPT Search weighs Bing index signals and domain authority).

 For a 95% confidence interval on your measured rate, use the Wilson score interval.
 At n=20 and 15% measured rate, your true rate is likely between 5% and 36%.
 That is a wide range.
-At n=50 with 15% measured, the CI narrows to 7%-28%.
+At n=50 with 15% measured, the CI narrows to 8% to 27%.
 This is why sample size matters before making infrastructure changes.

 Step 4: Run the Infrastructure Scan#